syncfusion/blazor-docs/src/charts/accumulation-chart/getting-started.md

 }
 ```

 During the initial loading, we collect and send character information in order to render the chart.
-To avoid any disconnection, increase the buffer size to 64 KB over the SignalR connection.
+To avoid any disconnection, increase the buffer size to 64 KB or more over the SignalR connection.

 ```csharp
 using Syncfusion.Blazor;